sara-nl/clouddocs/appliances-configuration.markdown

 5. **Software updates**

     The images are configured to auto-update the OS and packages.
-It can be disabled by the user afterwords.
+It can be disabled by the user afterwards.

 6. **Intrusion prevention**